 All Superintendents, Field Technicians and Warranty Superintendents will have an initial Baseline test completed within the first 6 months of employment.
-Follow-up tests will be conducted at 1 year and 2-year intervals after the initial testing.
+Follow-up tests will be conducted at 2-year intervals after the initial testing.

-Divisio on(s): All Department(s): All Revision #: 2 Appro oved By: Alphonse Pilon Author: Safety Manager Revision Date: February 22, 2021
+Division(s): All Department(s): All Revision #: 4 Approved By: CEO Author: V.P HR & Corp.
+Services Revision Date: October 31, 2022